When is the best time to Simulate a round?

 This article is intended for Instructors This article is for Entrepreneurship, Management and Marketing simulations.
 The Test Year is a trial run for Year 1 of the simulation.
 It allows the participants to try the simulation together with their team ...

 This article is intended for instructors.
 This article is for Entrepreneurship, Management and Marketing simulations.
-Plan your course by entering important events and deadlines in the calendar.
-If necessary, you can modify or cancel events at a ...
+When configuring the options in a Simulation, the instructor has the choice for students to begin the Simulation at either a Test ...